Bachelor of Science, Major in Agricultural Engineering Technology

 The purpose of the Agricultural Engineering Technology curriculum is to provide an educational experience based on the fundamentals of engineering principles and practices.
 Theory-based lectures will be accompanied by experiential learning activities for persons who intend to pursue a career related to the technical operation and management of an agriculture enterprise.
 It is expected that graduates will choose a position of leadership and responsibility in a career area associated with service and sales, production, processing, product testing, alternative energies, or a government agency.

-Agricultural Engineering Technology majors are required to complete the concentration in Power Machinery Management, a minor area of study or complete the Teacher Certification focus in Agricultural Education.
+Agricultural Engineering Technology majors are required to complete the concentration in Power Machinery Management, a minor area of study, or complete the Teacher Certification focus in Agricultural Education.
 Common minors are Agricultural Business, Plant and Soil Science, and Construction Management.

 An internship in an agricultural engineering technology-related business or industry is strongly encouraged for each student.
-This will provide students 'real-life' learning experiences outside their regular classroom and laboratory opportunities.
+This will provide students "real-life" learning experiences outside their regular classroom and laboratory opportunities.
 Students generally seek an internship experience at the end of their sophomore or junior year.
 Internships may be arranged through a student's contact with providers or through departmental announcements or postings.
-All internships must be approved by the student's departmental academic adviser prior to the initiation of the internship.
+All internships must be approved by the student's departmental academic advisor prior to the initiation of the internship.
 Maximum credit for the internships is six (6) credit hours.

 Additional information: Reference the Program Landing Page for additional information, such as cost, delivery format, contact information, or to schedule a visit.